GarinJTanner/Final-Project/README.md

   Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

 **Excessive HTTP Errors**
-Alert 1 is implemented as follows:
+Excessive HTTP Errors is implemented as follows:
-Metric: WHEN count() GROUP OVER top 5 'htttp.response.status_code'
+**Metric:** Packetbeat
-Threshold: IS ABOVE 400 FOR THE LAST 5 minutes
+**Threshold:** WHEN count() GROUP OVER top 5 'htttp.response.status_code'IS ABOVE 400 FOR THE LAST 5 minutes
-Vulnerability Mitigated: Brute force attacks
+**Vulnerability Mitigated:** Brute force attacks
-Reliability: Medium reliability depending on the amount of traffic coming to the web server.
+**Reliability:** Medium reliability depending on the amount of traffic coming to the web server.
 May produce false positives if the only web traffic is coming from a single user mistyping their credentials.

 **HTTP Request Size Monitor**
 Alert 2 is implemented as follows:
-Metric: WHEN sum() of http.request.bytes OVER all documents
+**Metric:** Packetbeat
-Threshold: IS ABOVE 3500 FOR THE LAST 1 minute
+**Threshold:** WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
-Vulnerability Mitigated: Brute force
+**Vulnerability Mitigated:** Brute force
-Reliability: High reliability.
+**Reliability:** High reliability.
 Given the simplicity of the website, typical traffic should not exceed the appointed threshold.

 **CPU Usage Monitor**
 Alert 3 is implemented as follows:
-Metric: WHEN max() OF system.process.total.pct OVER all documents
+**Metric:** Metricbeat
-Threshold: IS ABOVE 0.5 FOR THE LAST 5 minutes
+**Threshold:** WHEN max() OF system.process.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
-Vulnerability Mitigated: TODO
+**Vulnerability Mitigated:** TODO
-Reliability: TODO: Does this alert generate lots of false positives/false negatives?
+**Reliability:** TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.
 TODO Note: Explain at least 3 alerts.
 Add more if time allows.
 Suggestions for Going Further (Optional)